luc-github/ESP3D-TFT/docs/WebDavService.md

 - 409 if the resource already exists
 - 503 if any error accessing the local file system (e.g. access denied)
 - 500 if any error during the dir creation

+## PUT method
+The PUT method is used to create a new non-collection resource at the location specified by the Request-URI.
+The request has the following headers:
+- Overwrite can be T or F.
+If T, the resource will be overwritten if it already exists.
+If F, the resource will not be overwritten if it already exists.
+- Content-Length is the size  of the file.
+- Content-Type is the type of the file.
+- Destination is the path of the resource to create. to be used instead of the Request-URI.

+the request content is the content of the resource to create.
+The necessary headers in response are:
+- DAV
+- Allow
+- Last-Modified
+No content
+The response code is:
+- 201 if success and file is created
+- 204 if success and file is overwritten (Overwrite: T)
+- 412 if the resource already exists and Overwrite: F
+- 503 if any error accessing the local file system (e.g. access denied)
+- 500 if any error during the file creation
+- 507 if the file is too big for the targeted file system